-As new residents and visitors flock to Nashville for its music scene and culture, more restaurants and food trucks are opening up shop.
-Also coming to Music City?
+As “farm-raised” and “locally-owned” become the new luxury, more restaurants and food trucks are opening up shop.
+Also coming to a thriving metropolis near you?
 Events.
 Lots of events, every weekend, with a laundry-list of tasks and vendors to manage, and many, many contracts.
-Event and hospitality industry professionals like event planners, caterers, florists, restauranteurs, and food truck owners flourish in Nashville.
+Event and hospitality industry professionals like event planners, caterers, florists, restauranteurs, and food truck owners flourish among foodies.
 But what is an event without managing contracts with multiple vendors?
 And what is a restaurant if not a thought-out, well-crafted brand?
 Enter Spear IP.

 Want to get your legal ducks in a row?
 Here are some basic legal items for brands in the event planning and hospitality industry to consider.